-- 1. Officially change programs of study - 2.
-Re-enter the College after a period of two years in which they have earned no academic credit at Atlanta Metropolitan State College. - 3.
+- Officially change programs of study - .
+Re-enter the College after a period of one year in which they have earned no academic credit at Atlanta Metropolitan State College. - .
 Their catalog edition is 10 years old or older.

 The curricular degree requirements of more than one catalog edition cannot be combined.
 A degree will be awarded only to students who have satisfied all academic and administrative requirements of Atlanta Metropolitan State College.